Anshul391/CSS143BackStage/homework2/problem_2/readme.md

 Now that you finished the awesome Stack ADT, let's put it to some use to solve the following problem.

 Given a string containing just the characters '(', ')', '{', '}', '[' and ']', implement the ValidParentheses.isValid() ***USING YOUR ARRAYSTACK*** in ValidParentheses to determind if the input string is valid.

-If your ArrayStack is not used directly to solve the problem, you will receive zero points for the 20pts of this part including the tests.
+**WARNING:** If your ArrayStack is not used directly to solve the problem, you will receive zero points for the 20pts of this part including the tests.

 An input string is valid if: